While some islands are small in size, others can be quite large but not many islands are 124 kilometres long!

-Please note its best to check local tides timetables before you head off on your adventure.
-Its best to go as the tide are dropping, so not to get stuck in a high tide.
+Please note it’s best to check local tides timetables before you head off on your adventure.
+It’s best to go as the tide is dropping, so as not to get stuck in a high tide.

 Fishing is a very popular thing to do on this island, with around 124 km of beaches to throw in a line; many tourists like to go Taylor fishing off the beaches.